Another Word For FOCUSED

 Adjective : That converges or focuses; converging

-Adjective : (mathematical analysis, topology) Of a sequence or series in a topological space, converging to a (finite, proper) limit.
+Adjective : (mathematical analysis, topology) Of a (typically infinite) sequence or series in a topological space, converging to a (finite, proper) limit.

-Noun : (mathematics) The rational number obtained when a continued fraction has been terminated after a finite number of terms.
+Noun : (mathematics) The rational number obtained when a continued fraction is terminated after a finite number of terms.

 adjusted